ealbanca/ealbanca/README.md

 ## About Me

-- I'm currently learning Web Development (HTML, CSS, JS, and JSON)
+- I'm currently learning Web Development (HTML, CSS, JS, and JSON) I am a Software Engineering student and Professional Business Management graduate from Ensign College with 6 years of experience in tech support, customer service and sales (phone, email, and face-to-face).
+I am searching for opportunities to use and expand my skills.

+Languages: Portuguese (100%) Spanish (Native)

 ## Technologies and Tools